SikuliX/SikuliX-Docs/src/main/resources/docs/source/screen.rst

 		only available in Python scripting (MUST be used as such undotted)

-		:param region | text: an existing region object or text to display in the interactive mode.
+		:param region: an existing region object
+    :param text: text to display in the interactive mode.
-		:param path: a path to a folder where the image is stored
+		:param path: a path to a folder where the image is stored (bundlepath if omitted)
-		:param text: name of the image file (.png can be omitted)
+		:param name: name of the image file (.png can be omitted)
 		:return: the absolute path of the stored image as ``path/name.png`` or None if no success

 		Works principally the same as the normal capture, but directly stores the resulting image